c4cs/c4cs.github.io/_commands/tools/git.md

 funny spot.
 Your terminal screen is filled with a lines of commits with ungodly long strings of random numbers and letters, the author of the commit, the date of the commit, and the message attached to the commit.
-At the bottom of ther terminal  there will be a colon followed by your cursor.
+At the bottom of the terminal  there will be a colon followed by your cursor.
 The first time I used git, I had no idea how to navigate or escape this screen.